 Areas of research include:

-- The spatial hierarchy cities: a computational approach to measure spatial inequality
+• The spatial hierarchy of cities: a computational approach to measuring spatial inequality

-- A spatial analysis of warrants in Saint Louis County: municipal courts, race and place
+• A spatial analysis of warrants in St. Louis County: municipal courts, race and place